 Complete Streets Program

 Complete Streets are streets for everyone.
 They are planned, designed and operated for safe mobility for all users including pedestrians, bicyclists, motorists, and transit users of all ages and abilities.
-VTA, in a collaborative effort with its Member Agencies and partner agencies such as Caltrans and the Metropolitan Transportation Commission (MTC), has developed a Complete Streets Program for Santa Clara County.
+VTA, in a collaborative effort with its Member Agencies and partner agencies such as Caltrans, The Santa Clara County Health Department, and the Metropolitan Transportation Commission (MTC), has developed a Complete Streets Program for Santa Clara County.
+VTA is currently conducting three Complete Streets Corridor Studies: Story-Keyes, Tasman, and Bascom, which are discussed below.
 The main objective of this program is to formulate a process for implementing incremental improvements to make the streets in Santa Clara County more complete.
 VTA’s Complete Streets Program currently consists of three activity areas:

 - Education and Outreach